TheJacksonLaboratory/LIRICAL/docs/index.rst

 ~~~~~

 This application performs phenotype-driven prioritization of candidate diseases and genes in the setting of
-genomic diagnostics (exome or genome) in which the phenotypic abnormalities of the individual being sequenced
+genomic diagnostics (exome or genome) in which the phenotypic abnormalities are described
-are available as `Human Phenotype Ontology (HPO) <http://www.human-phenotype-ontology.org>`_ terms.
+as `Human Phenotype Ontology (HPO) <http://www.human-phenotype-ontology.org>`_ terms.

 Installation
 ~~~~~~~~~~~~

-Users can go the GitHub page of `LR2PG <https://github.com/TheJacksonLaboratory/LR2PG>`_, clone or download the project, and build the executable from source with maven, and then test the build. ::
+Go the GitHub page of `LR2PG <https://github.com/TheJacksonLaboratory/LR2PG>`_, clone or download the project, and build the executable from source with maven, and then test the build. ::

     $ git clone https://github.com/TheJacksonLaboratory/LR2PG.git